 The overhead press is the best lift for building bigger, broader shoulders.
-It’s also fantastic for your triceps, for your posture, and for your core, making it one of the best all-around bulking lifts.
+It’s also fantastic for your triceps, your traps, your posture, and even your core, making it one of the best all-around bulking lifts.

 There are a couple different ways to do an overhead press, though.
-There’s the classic “strict” press, where you start the barbell of on your chest and muscle it up with your shoulders.
-Then there’s the push press, where you drive into the barbell with both your legs and shoulders.
-This allows you to lift heavier weights, improve the strength curve, and ultimately build more muscle.
+There’s the classic “strict” press, where you start with the barbell on your chest and muscle it up with your shoulders.
+Then there’s the push press, where you drive into the barbell with both your legs and your shoulders.
+This allows you to lift heavier weights, it improves the strength curve, and it can help you ultimately build more muscle.

 In this article, we’ll cover:

-- How to bulk up your shoulders and triceps with the push press.
+- How to bulk up your shoulders and triceps with the overhead press.

-- Push press accessories, such as the strict press and dumbbell press.
+- Assistance lifts, such as the dumbbell press or incline bench press.

-- Push press assistance lifts, such as lateral raises and upright rows.
+- Accessory lifts, such as lateral raises, triceps extensions, triceps kickbacks, and upright rows.

 The Argument for the Push Press

 We can fix that strength curve by making the lift more explosive, though.
-If you use some leg drive to throw the bar up—a push press—then you can blast through the sticking point and struggle through the rest of the lift, which is absolutely perfect for developing your shoulders.
+If you use some leg drive to throw the bar up—more like a push press—then you can blast through the sticking point and struggle through the rest of the lift, which is absolutely perfect for developing your shoulders.

 Plus, you’ll get to use a heavier weight, which is going to allow you to stimulate a bit of extra muscle growth as you lower the weight back down afterwards.